learn-teochew/learn-teochew.github.io/pages/texts/texts.md

 published sources or transcribed from videos or audio recordings, to show Teochew in use, beyond the short example sentences in the study guide.[^1]

-Each text is transcribed in “flattened” IPA and Guangdong Peng’im (see [Pronunciation and Orthography](../pronunciation.md)) as well as Chinese characters, along with a rough English translation.
+Each text is transcribed with Guangdong Peng’im (see [Pronunciation and Orthography](../pronunciation.md)) as well as Chinese characters and a rough English translation.

 If you would like to contribute interesting texts or transcriptions, please [get in touch!](https://forms.gle/igjwwiz2z2Dpr3SE6)